 - Intellectual property of core technology must be owned by Stanford (not under an option or license to any entity).

 For translational grant programs, successful projects typically have established proof of concept for their innovation.
 We strongly encourage applicants to discuss their proposal with Program Director, Gordon Saul (firstname.lastname@example.org) prior to submission.
 The proposal should follow the guidelines below.

-Grants will be for a one-year period and may be submitted for renewal the following year.
+Award timeframe is for a one-year period and teams may submit for renewal the following year.
 Renewal instructions below.

-Submit file name as: Last name PI_Last name PI_2023_WuTsaiNeuro
+Submit file name as: Last name PI_Last name PI_2024_WuTsaiNeuro

-Project title, names and contact information of the co-principal investigators, administrative/finance contacts, funding amount requested, and a one-paragraph summary of the project.
+Project title, names and contact information of the co-principal investigators, team members, administrative/finance contacts, funding amount requested, and a one-paragraph summary of the project.

 Body of proposal

 Summary of the base technology, importance of the solution (clinical or user need), description of the product or service to be developed and a translational plan of the milestones, timing, and cost to bring the product or service to market (further details below) is needed.